 that, among the changes and chances of this world,

 where true joys are to be found;

 through Jesus Christ our Lord.
 Amen.

 We thank God for what we have and pray for what we need.

-Today we pray for ourselves, that God would lead us to love our neighbours as much as we care for ourselves.
-In our local church, we ask God to bring more life to our church through the ministry of home groups.
-In our world, we pray for the leader of the government in our nation and all who serve to make laws for our country.
+Today we pray for ourselves, that God would give us humility and compassion.
+In our local church, we ask God to grow in love and honour for older people, valuing their contribution to the life of our church.
+In our world, we pray for our brothers and sisters who are persecuted for their faith around the world.
 We remember before God those who have asked for our prayers, or who are in need of them.